Psychospiritual Astrology: An Introductory Outline

 Perception itself is always already radically situated.
 And a failure to understand the terms of one’s situation doesn’t permit (what we experience as self-determined) re-habituation; it doesn’t permit the freedom to transform your situation.
 In other words, radical openness is an irrevocably embodied openness—it is the openness of a situation.
 It is the openness not of the mind but of the heart, unmoved by the self-interest of the habitual self.

 But this task is not purely an intellectual one; studying the depths of your inner life alone is insufficient to live freely.
 Complete engagement in/with life requires confronting the anxious uncertainty of opening the heart, opening to those situations in life that one is inclined to avoid.
-For this reason, classical eastern spiritual traditions provided practices for the cultivation of this primary re-habituation, practices that encouraged such qualities as attentional stability and generosity.
+For this reason, classical eastern spiritual traditions provided practices for this primary re-habituation, practices that encouraged such qualities as attentional stability and generosity.

 3. Psychospiritual astrology is committed to the idea that the natal chart provides pragmatic value about living a deeply meaningful life.